AlexaCRM/alexacrm.github.io/integration-cds/user-binding.md

 Dataverse Integration can bind a user to a Dataverse record in several different ways which are referred to as "binding modes".

 By default, a WordPress user is **not bound** to a Dataverse record.
 That means, whatever the global options are, the current user object is not populated, no authorization against Dataverse is performed, no data synchronization is performed, and so on.

-In some integration scenarios the user may be implicitly switched to the *Default mode* programmatically.
+In **Lookup mode,** the user is associated with a Dataverse record via user interface (previously known as manual mode).

-In **Default mode,** Dataverse Integration binds the user to a Contact record.
+In **Username mode,** Dataverse Integration binds the user to a Contact record (previously known as default or auto).
 AlexaCRM solution creates a few new attributes in the Contact table, including Username `alexacrm_wordpress_username`.
 When any plugin service or 3rd party integration requests to resolve the binding into a reference to a record or an Entity object, the plugin looks up a Contact record by the `alexacrm_wordpress_username` attribute, comparing it to the WordPress user's username (login).
 To associate a Dataverse record with a different WordPress user, change the value of the Contact record.

 In **Custom mode,** you must implement the `integration-cds/user-binding/bind-custom` filter to produce an [EntityReference](https://github.com/AlexaCRM/dynamics-webapi-toolkit/blob/master/src/Xrm/EntityReference.php) for the given user.

-In **Manual mode,** the user is associated with a Dataverse record via user interface.

-In **Disabled mode,** the user is essentially *not bound*, but the mode cannot be implicitly switched to *Default* programmatically -- explicit `setMode()` call is still allowed.
+In **Disabled mode,** (**Deprecated.** This feature is not available in new deployment.)

+The functionality to auto-bind on user creation and synchronise data is still there but removed from admin UI.

 ## Configure global binding settings